 Apply a coat to each one of them, and let them dry for several hours before adding your next coat.
 Maybe go for three, but you should be able to tell after two coats how awesome a wiping varnish really is.

 Hopefully, this becomes one of your favorite easy wood finish.
+If you have any questions. please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.